Marcos-Fernando/AnnoTEP/README.md

 > <br>
 >
 > 📌 <b> RepeatMasker Fixes for Long Names </b> <br>
-> During execution, you may encounter the following error:
+> During execution, you may encounter the following error
 > ```sh
 > FastaDB::_cleanIndexAndCompact(): Fasta file contains a sequence identifier which is too long ( max id length = 50 )
 > ```
 >
+> To fix this issue, follow the steps below:
-> **Step 1.** Edit the RepeatMasker PERL File
+> **Step 1.** Edit the RepeatMasker PERL File <br>
-> * Access the RepeatMasker PERL file installed in the Conda environment:
+> 📎 Access the RepeatMasker PERL file installed in the Conda environment:
 > ```sh
 > /home/user/miniconda3/envs/EDTA/bin/RepeatMasker
 > ```
-> To fix this issue, follow the steps below:
+>
-> * Locate all occurrences of ``FastaDB`` where the following snippet appears:
+> 📎 Locate all occurrences of ``FastaDB`` where the following snippet appears:
 > ``` sh
 > my $db = FastaDB->new(
 >            fileName    => $file,